TritonDataCenter/minecrab/README.md

 ## Getting started

-1. Get a Minecraft account: [minecraft.net](http://minecraft.net)
+1. Get the Minecraft software: [minecraft.net](http://minecraft.net)<br />
+Minecrab makes it easy to run servers.
+To play in them, you need to buy the software from Mojang.
 1. Get a [Joyent Cloud](http://my.joyentcloud.com) or compatible account.<br />
 You can sign up for a [free trial](https://my.joyentcloud.com/landing/signup/70180000000ShEu).
 (The rest of this guide assumes that you're using a Joyent Cloud account.)

 Then, if you have Mac OS X: